aws-powertools/powertools-lambda-typescript/docs/features/batch.md

     By default, the batch processor will process messages in parallel, which does not guarantee the order of processing.
 If you need to process messages in order, set the [`processInParallel` option to `false`](#sequential-processing), or use [`SqsFifoPartialProcessor` for SQS FIFO queues](#fifo-queues).

 !!! note
-    If you're migrating from `BatchProcessorSync` to `BatchProcessor`, note that `processPartialResponse` is async and returns a Promise.
+    If you're migrating from `BatchProcessorSync` to `BatchProcessor`, note that `processPartialResponse` is async and returns a promise.

 === "index.ts"